gabrieletassoni/rails_admin_ui_layout_taris/README.md

 # Credits
-atom by James Christopher from the Noun Project
+Initially based on work from James Christopher from the Noun Project